 best interest!
 I explain how to recognise God’s hand at work in our lives in that article, “God within our lives”.

-best advice I can offer though is to invite God into every
+best advice I can offer is to invite God into every

 your life.
 Ask for

-guidance and assistance in all your important endeavours.
+that guidance and assistance with all your important decisions and tasks ahead.
 Talk to him;

 with him, in effect grounding yourself in his presence as you work away at